 The Young Darwin Scholarship is a Field Studies Council initiative supporting young people with a real interest in the natural world and inspiring the next generation of ‘Darwins’.

 Field Studies Council has supported over 250 Young Darwin scholars across more than a decade.

 In 2023, nearly 400 young people applied for a scholarship.
 This included people from communities who struggle the most to access environmental education and careers.
 Right now, the demand for scholarships far exceeds our charitable funds.

 Help us to help them.

-I hadn’t considered that one small application would forge such a pathway through my life.
-The FSC Young Darwin Scholarship planted and continues to grow my passion for the environment and sustainability.
+“I hadn’t considered that one small application would forge such a pathway through my life.
+The Field Studies Council Young Darwin Scholarship planted and continues to grow my passion for the environment and sustainability.
 I have met two of my now closest friends, and it has provided a strong link to a community of fellow young people with similar passions and interests.”Previous Young Darwin Scholar

 See our other young people opportunities